We are hiring!

 Detention Action is committed to operating as an equal opportunities organisation.
-We welcome and encourage applications from refugees and other migrants, and in particular from former detainees, to reflect the composition of our client group.
+We welcome and encourage applications from refugees and other migrants, and in particular from people with lived experience of detention , to reflect the composition of our client group.

 Detention Action also recognises the potential barriers to employment posed by race and ethnicity, disability, nationality, gender or gender identity, age, sexual orientation, religion or belief, and pregnancy or maternity, and work to ensure that our recruitment policy takes them into consideration.